rbenavente-dev/tiny-crop/README.md

     Draw a box over the info you want to keep.

     Download the "clean" PDF or send it to the AI.

+Limitations:

+    Cropping is made manually

+    Only in spanish at this moment